bernaporto/fenix-store/README.md

 # Fenix Store

+## Lightweight (3kb) • Reactive • Zero Dependencies

-A simple and powerful state management library for JavaScript applications.
+A tiny but powerful state management library for JavaScript applications.
 It provides a reactive API to manage the state of your application.

 ### Why?